CNES/patrius-dataset/README.md

 # PATRIUS-DATASET

-This repository contains the source code for the **PATRIUS-DATASET** library.
+This repository contains the source code for the **PATRIUS-DATASET v4.6** library.
 While it is designed to work seamlessly with the latest **Patrius v4.16**, it remains fully compatible with all previous versions from **Patrius v4.12 onward**.

 ## ABOUT